 For those adopting a grown cat, use the same sexing technique as is used for kittens; this usually works well for both neutered and "whole" cats.
 If a pet is not spayed or neutered, however, it'll be easier determining their sex based both on appearance and on behavior.
 Once cats are spayed or neutered there is no obvious behavior difference between the genders; apparent differences are likely related to individual cat temperaments.

-- Spayed and neutered cats: Spayed female cats will still show the upside down "!," but if she is adopted as an adult, x-rays may be needed to confirm she has been spayed.
+- Spayed and neutered cats: Spayed female cats will still show the upside down "!," but if she is adopted as an adult, x-rays or an abdominal ultrasound may be needed to confirm she has been spayed.
 With female cats, it's important to find out if they've been spayed or not before having an unplanned litter.
 Most neutered male cats will still show the vestigial remnants of a testicle sac, and the anus and penis will still be relatively close together.
 Neutered cats will not display typical male or female behaviors.
-Neutered males are generally more passive than "whole" males, and spayed females will not go into heat.
+Neutered males are generally more passive than "whole" males, and spayed females do not go into heat.

-Gender-Based Differences in Appearance
+Sex-Based Differences in Appearance

 While all cats look very similar, some colors and physical indications are unique to a particular gender.

-It is somewhat rare for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
+It is rare for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
 For those with an orange cat, there's a fairly high probability that it is a male.